xenocrat/sfnt2woff/README.md

 ## What is this?

-sfnt2woff is a PHP 5.4+ class for converting OTF/TTF files to WOFF.
+sfnt2woff is a PHP class for converting OTF/TTF files to WOFF.

+## Requirements

+* PHP 5.4+
+* ZLIB extension

 ## Usage